 Anyone in business (or life in general) can say they’re inundated with hundreds of decisions every single day.
 What time to set the alarm clock.
-Which coffeehouse drive-thru to hit on the way to work.
+Which route to take on the way to work.
 Where to park.
 What tasks to delegate, which tasks to handle individually.

 And what to eat for lunch.

 The list of decisions just gets longer and longer each day.
 At work especially, decision-making is often a step-by-step process that involves other people, research, strategy, and implementation.
 Sound familiar?
 If that’s how it looks where you are and you’re considering how to implement a micro market vending solution in your office, building, or campus, here are the steps you can take to make it happen.

 1. Take Stock of Your Current Vending Offerings

 What are you currently offering the people connected to your building or site?
 Do you have a current vending model in place?
 It is outdated or simply not enough anymore for your growing team?
 Understanding what’s in place and how it can be improved or expanded is a necessary first step in implementing a micro market.

 2. Ask for Input and Feedback from Key Players

 In this instance, key players = the people who will benefit most from a micro market.
 It’s not uncommon for decisions to be made at an executive or advisory level with the expectation that they’ll trickle down for adoption - only to be met with confusion or lack of acceptance.
 Ask your tenants, employees, or guests about their thoughts on a micro market.
 Is there early buy-in for its implementation — meaning, will they actually use it and look forward to its presence?
 What types of food and beverage do people want?
 Ask the right questions and generate the excitement and hype.

 3. Choose a MICRO MARKET SUPPLIER